 What is an Apostille and why do you need it for your FBI Background Check?

 An Apostille is a type of certification that is attached to official documents, such as an FBI Background Check, in order to verify their authenticity and validity for use in foreign countries.
 It is required by certain countries as part of their authentication process for foreign documents.
 An Apostille is issued under the provisions of the 1961 Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents, which simplifies the process of verifying documents internationally.
 For those wondering what is an apostille, it serves as a standardized form of authentication recognized by all member countries of the Hague Convention.
+If you are interested in learning about the requirements for obtaining a birth certificate apostille, there is a comprehensive guide available to assist you.
 This ensures that official documents can be easily and efficiently accepted abroad without requiring further legalization or certification.

 What is the purpose of an Apostille?